eayoungs/play/README.md

 \#mental

 - [ ] EnergyRM: America Saves!; Explore w/ R
-(  - Revise data frame to include gas as well as electric) (  - Attempt to plot both variables on the same chart)
+  - (Revise data frame to include gas as well as electric)
+  - (Attempt to plot both variables on the same chart)